KomeijiForce/Codified_Profile_Koishiday_2025/README.md

 ## Introduction [\[Link to Paper\]](https://arxiv.org/abs/2505.07705)

-Want your fictional characters to act logically?
-Why not codify their behavior?
+**Want your fictional characters to act logically?
+Why not codify their behavior?**

+Codified Profiles turn character reasoning into executable functions, using structured control flow like `if-then-else` and condition queries (`check_condition`) to ensure consistent, interpretable, and updatable behavior across diverse scenes.
+Unlike prompt-only approaches that rely on the LLM's fragile implicit reasoning, codified profiles enable stable decision-making, controlled randomness, and strong performance - even with small models.
+Whether you're building story agents, simulation games, or interactive narratives, Codified Profiles offer a scalable and modular foundation for bringing characters to life with precision.

 ## Fandom Benchmark